Caledonian Braves F.C.: Stadium

 For the first season, South of Scotland League home matches were played at the Hamilton Palace Sports Ground in Hamilton, South Lanarkshire.
 From 2015 onwards, the team groundshared with Annan Athletic at their Galabank stadium in Annan, Dumfries and Galloway.
-From the start of the 2019–20 Lowland League season, the team play at Alliance Park, their own purpose-built facility at Bothwellhaugh in Strathclyde Country Park near Motherwell, North Lanarkshire.
+From the start of the 2019–20 Lowland League season, the team play at Alliance Park Bothwellhaugh in Strathclyde Country Park near Motherwell, North Lanarkshire.
 The name of the ground, which was voted for by more than 90% of Our Football Club members, was chosen to reflect the unity between the French and Scottish elements of the club.